CallumDowling/sqlxrg/README.md

 # 🌿 Introduction

-**sqlxrg** is a server-side application that, applied to one or more SQLite files, allows to perform SQL queries and statements on them via REST (or better, JSON over HTTP).
+**sqlxrg** is a server-side api that translates json encoded sql transactions currently only for mysql

 Based https://github.com/proofrock/sqliterg by Germano Rizzo.
 This project uses most the same same request / response format, but connects with a mysql/mariadb instance instead of creating an sqlite db.
 Accordingly most the the config settings are gone.